Volcanic dive sites

 Adventure cave

-Where there are volcanoes, there are lava tubes – and where there are, there are underwater caves.
+Where there are volcanoes, there are also lava tunnels – and where there are volcanoes, there are caves underwater.

-Anyone who wants to dive in caves must be trained to do so.
+If you want to dive in caves, you need to be trained.
 For such first experiences there are as beginner courses e.g. the SSI Cavern Diver, with which you can dive most of the spots.
 If you want to go further, you will then have to deal intensively with cave diving.

 Iceland: Silfra Fissure and Spa Diving

 Iceland has this one dive: The Silfra Fissure.
-You dive here, so to speak, between two continental plates – afterwards it is not surprising to see how much the island above this gap is shaped by volcanic activity.
+Here you dive between two continental plates, so to speak – after that it is not surprising to see how much the island above this rift is characterized by volcanic activity.

-The Silfra fissure runs through Thingvellir National Park in southern Iceland.
+The Silfra Fissure runs through the Thingvellir National Park in the south of Iceland.
 The up to 63m deep fissure is filled with crystal clear glacial water, so that nothing blocks the view of the two continental plates.
 You can touch the Eurasian and North American continents underwater at the same time – but you don’t have to push the plates apart.
-They are drifting 7cm further apart by themselves every year.
+Every year they drift 7 cm further apart on their own.

-The Silfra fissure is very popular with divers and snorkelers from all over the world wanting to see this unique geological attraction.
+The Silfras Fissure is very popular with divers and snorkelers from all over the world who want to see this unique geological attraction.
 Diving is only done in dry suits, which is simply necessary at 2-4 degrees water temperature.
-The specialty for dry diving can be completed on site, or in advance to be able to enjoy the excursion even more relaxed.
+You can complete the speciatlty for dry diving on site or in advance to enjoy the excursion even more relaxed.

-If one dive is not enough for you, you will find other smaller crevasses in which you can admire lava rocks.
+If one dive is not enough, there are other smaller crevices where you can admire lava rocks.

 Land of Geysers

 A special form of volcanic phenomena are the geysers, which Icelandic language owe their name to.
-“Geysa” means to spit, and that’s what geysers do: they spit boiling hot water.
+“Geysa” means to spit out, and that’s exactly what geysers do: they spit out boiling hot water.

-These are thermal springs in which part of the water suddenly turns into steam, which then blows liquid water and steam spectacularly upwards.
+These are thermal springs in which some of the water suddenly turns into steam, and which then blow liquid water and steam spectacularly into the air.
 Some bubble almost constantly and very regularly, others show this natural phenomenon only rarely and unpredictably…

 Volcano – Spa: thermal springs

 Although the number of geysers is disappointingly few, Iceland remains the land of thermal springs.
-From bubbling hot springs as small as bathtubs to the enormous blue lagoon, Iceland is riddled with springs heated by volcanic activity.
+From bubbling springs the size of a bathtub to the enormous blue lagoon, Iceland is criss-crossed with springs heated by volcanic activity.

 Hawaii: Origin of Vulcan Names